ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

    recursively apply this process to that category and use the result of that process.

-3. Otherwise, no preference is expressed.
+3. Otherwise, no preference is stated.

 This process results in three potential answers: allow, disallow, and no preference.